Top 10 Workforce Skills In 2020

 People who can examine the facts, who can look at the positives and negatives of a problem and come up with an answer by applying logic and reason, will remain in demand.

-You need people in your organisation who are creative, however, in the context of your business, this is about connecting the dots.
+Another key workforce skill is that you need people in your organisation who are creative, however, in the context of your business, this is about connecting the dots.
 It’s being able to take lots of disparate information and bring this together to create a solution.
 And there is no one correct way to do this.

 4) People management